|Originally Performed By||Phish|

 Arguably Phish’s melodic masterpiece, “Divided Sky” is one of the most beloved songs in the Phish canon and has been responsible for converting many into fans.
 The version of “Divided Sky” that appears on Junta marks a distinct compositional time period for Trey (though its roots are much older), and while rarely a vehicle for experimental improvisation, it has provided ample opportunity for each of the band members to develop unique solos within the framework.

 According to Parke Puterbaugh's Phish: The Biography, "Divided Sky" was originally titled "Log" because Trey used pieces of firewood to lay down the initial percussion tracks.
-Trey has stated that the song was written at the Rhombus with Tom Marshall and Marc Daubert during Trey’s first year at Mercer Community College on a night enhanced by psychedelic mushrooms.
-Trey once said that the inspiration came while looking at parting clouds, but he has also stated that the chant originated during a bonfire inside the Rhombus while he Tom, Marc and perhaps others were playing a percussion jam on the outside of the Rhombus.
-Apparently Trey threw an acoustic guitar down on the ground and began beating on it chanting “Divided Sky.”
-According to Marshall, they began chanting it on top of the Rhombus after noticing that the sky appeared divided into a light half and a dark half caused by the lighting of a nearby chapel tower."The Divided Sky" 4/29/90 Woodbury, CT (Part 1) (Part 2)
+Trey has stated that the song was written at The Rhombus with Tom Marshall and Marc Daubert, during Trey’s first year at Mercer Community College on a night enhanced by psychedelic mushrooms.
+Trey once said that the inspiration came while looking at parting clouds, but he has also stated that the chant originated during a bonfire inside The Rhombus while he, Tom, Marc, and perhaps others were playing a percussion jam.
+Apparently Trey threw an acoustic guitar down on the ground and began beating on it, chanting “Divided Sky.”
+According to Marshall, they began chanting it on top of The Rhombus after noticing that the sky appeared divided into a light half and a dark half caused by the lighting of a nearby chapel tower."The Divided Sky" 4/29/90 Woodbury, CT (Part 1) (Part 2)

 The exact truth is likely lost forever in a haze of caps and stems, but the true origin of “Divided Sky” begins years earlier when Trey and his mother wrote Christmas songs together.
 They had written a musical called Gus the Christmas Dog, and two themes from that musical were lifted to form parts of “Divided Sky”: “There’s a Christmas Star” (which forms the melodic “lullaby” section) and “Gus” (which became the melody for the end of the song.)

 Like “Punch You In The Eye,” “Llama,” and “McGrupp,” “Divided Sky” is not a part of Trey’s The Man Who Stepped Into Yesterday Senior Study, but is included in the Gamehendge mythos.
 As written in the Junta liner notes, three individuals are chosen (through a Secret Agenda known only to a select few, but the three are Mike, Trey and Page for the time being) to climb the rhombus in the middle of a field to offer tribute to Icculus by singing the chant, “Divided Sky, the wind blows high.”"The Divided Sky" 10/31/94 Glens Falls, NY (Part 1) (Part 2)

 After the chant, the song moves into a section often referred to as the “Mary Had a Little Lamb” or "Palindrome" segment, which is comprised of an intricate note pattern over a shifting time signature – this segment is played, then played backwards (check the Junta CD at about 1:15 into the song).
 Coming out of this into what Mike has described as a Pat Metheny-influenced section, Phish begins the build towards their “tension and release” style of playing, and culminating in a Trey-led section into the main theme of the song.